Introduction to Climate Change

 Interested in Learning More?

-The Executive Climate Change Coordinating Council (EC4) and its member agencies are committed to scientifically evaluating the effects of climate change in Rhode Island.
-To learn more, check out these resources that highlight climate change effects and resilient solutions in Rhode Island.
+The Rhode Island Executive Climate Change Coordinating Council (EC4) and its member agencies are committed to scientifically evaluating the effects of climate change.
+To learn more, check out the following resources that highlight the effects of climate change in Rhode Island.
+Visit the Resilient Rhody page to learn about solutions to climate change impacts in the state.

 Current State of Climate Science in Rhode Island